GabeScott/standard-works-vault/General Conference/1976 October - The Lord Offers Everyone a Way Back from Sin.md

 # The Lord Offers Everyone a Way Back from Sin

-*By Robert D. Hales - Of the First Quorum of the Seventy*
+By Elder Robert D. Hales - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1976 General Conference*